New Large Cardinal Axioms and the Ultimate-L Program: A proof of the Ultimate-L Conjecture

 (1) For all $\beta<\eta_1<\eta_2<\eta_3$, if $(N_{\phi})^{V_{\eta_{1}}} \mid \beta=(N_{\phi})^{V_{\eta_{3}}} \mid \beta$ then $(N_{\phi})^{V_{\eta_{1}}} \mid \beta=(N_{\phi})^{V_{\eta_{2}}} \mid \beta = (N_{\phi})^{V_{\eta_{3}}} \mid \beta$; (2) For all $\beta \in \mathrm{Ord}$, $N \mid \beta=(N_{\phi})^{V_{\eta}} \mid \beta$ for sufficiently large $\eta$, where, for all $\gamma$, $(N_{\phi})^{V_{\gamma}}=\{a \in V_{\gamma}: V_{\gamma} \models \phi[a]\}$.
 Suppose $N \subset V$ is an inner model such that $N \models \mathsf{ZFC}$.
 Then $N$ is weakly $\Sigma_{2}$-definable if the sequence $\langle N \cap V_{\alpha}: \alpha \in \mathrm{Ord} \rangle$ is weakly $\Sigma_{2}$-definable.

 \end{Definition}

 We can now state the result we plan to prove in this section.

-\begin{theorem} Suppose that there is a proper class of $\alpha$-enormous cardinals for each limit ordinal $\alpha>0$.
+\begin{theorem} Suppose that there is a proper class of hyper-enormous cardinals.
 Then the following version of the Ultimate-L conjecture, given as Conjecture 7.41 in \cite{Woodin2017}, holds.
 Suppose that $\delta$ is an extendible cardinal (in fact one can even suppose only that $\delta$ is a supercompact cardinal).
 Then there is a weak extender model $N$ for the supercompactness of $\delta$ such that

 (1) $N$ is weakly $\Sigma_{2}$-definable and $N \subset HOD$; (2) $N \models$ ``$V$=Ultimate-$L$".
 (3) $N \models \mathrm{GCH}$.

 \end{theorem}

 \begin{proof}[Proof of Theorem \ref{UltimateLConjecture}.]